ExpediaDotCom/haystack/docs/getting_started.md

 ### How to run these components?

 Entire haystack runs locally on minikube(k8s), after 1 click deployment and Kubernetes on the rest of the environments.

-Automates deployment of Haystack components using Kubernetes.
+We have automated deployment of Haystack components using [Kubernetes](github.com/jaegertracing/jaeger-kubernetes).

 #### Installation